DevMountain/react-4-mini/README.md

 * Open `src/App.js`.
 * Import `Link` from `react-router-dom`.
-* Above the rendering of the router, add three `<Link>` components that route to the three different paths configured in `src/router.js`.
+* Above the rendering of the routes, add three `<Link>` components that route to the three different paths configured in `src/routes.js`.

 ### Solution